YogeshPhalak/Natural-Pattern-Adaptation-CA/README.md

 ### Host-Parasite Model

-A host-parasitoid model is discretized and placed on a grid, resembling an active CA. The system exhibits dynamic interactions between host and parasite populations, leading to complex spatial patterns.
+A host-parasitoid model is discretized and placed on a grid, resembling an active CA. The system exhibits a dynamic interactions between host and parasite populations, leading to complex spatial patterns.

 <p align="center">